elishacloud/dxwrapper/README.md

  - Run custom processes at game start-up

 ### Compatibility List for Games on Windows 10
-So far I have tested this with over 70 games (that don't otherwise work correctly) to get them running on Windows 10.
+So far I have tested this with hundreds of games (many of which  don't otherwise work correctly) to get them running on Windows 10.
 Most games will work, but some still have issues.
-Check out the [Compatible Games wiki](https://github.com/elishacloud/dxwrapper/wiki/Compatible-Games) for a full list.
+Check out the [Compatible Games wiki](https://github.com/elishacloud/dxwrapper/wiki/Compatible-Games) and the [Dd7to9 Supported Games wiki](https://github.com/elishacloud/dxwrapper/wiki/DirectDraw-to-Direct3D9-Conversion#supported-2d-games-directdraw) for a list.

 ### Installation